 The best kickoff to your end of year fundraising campaign is #GivingTuesday.
 By starting on November 27th, you can extend the giving season for longer!
 As long as you have special strategies in place to allow your campaigns to work together, and communicate with #GivingTuesday donors in a targeted way post campaign, you should be able to increase your overall giving, rather than taking anything away from your EOY campaign.
-Join Mightycause’s #GivingTuesday event for special perks like $10,000 in prizes, fee-free fundraising for your nonprofit and free access to premium fundraising features.
+Join Mightycause’s #GivingTuesday event for special perks like $10,000 in prizes, fee-free fundraising for your nonprofit and free access to advanced fundraising features.

 8. Encourage peer-to-peer fundraising

 Individuals are looking for chances to be generous during the holiday season.
 Encourage them to start a peer-to-peer fundraising campaign and ask their friends and family for donations instead of gifts!